Animal Bites and Rabies

 How is rabies spread and how does a person get rabies?

+Bats are the most common carriers of rabies in California.
 Because most bats’ teeth are extremely small and needle-thin, people can be bitten in their sleep and not have any visible wound or mark.
-For this reason, if you find a bat in your room when you wake up or see a bat in the room of an unattended child, mentally impaired, or intoxicated person, you should seek medical advice and have the bat tested, if possible, even in the absence of an obvious bite wound.
-To have the bat captured/removed, please call the Peninsula Humane Society at 650-340-8200.
+For this reason, if you find a bat in your home, you should seek medical advice and have the bat tested, if possible, even in the absence of an obvious bite wound.
+To have the bat captured/removed, call the Peninsula Humane Society & SPCA at 650-340-8200.

 Additional Information and Useful Links